Last Updated: Dec 8th, 2021

 - Sunnow Office Chair– Best Budget Option

 - Bowery Management Office Chair – Mid Back Chair with Highly Breathable Backrest

-- Secretlab Titan and Titan XL – Best Gaming Chair for Tall People
+- Secretlab Titan Evo 2022 – Best Gaming Chair for Tall People

 - CoVibrant Adjustable Rolling Stool – Most Portable Option

 Most Important Features to Consider in an Office Chair for Tall People

 For tall people, the two main factors in an office chair to consider are the maximum seat height and depth.
 These measurements have a direct bearing not just on your comfort level, but health as well.
 Keep reading to see what you should look out for when it comes to what you should look for in chairs or tall people.

 Maximum Seat Height